tharwaatt/Wessal/README.md

 ---

-## Security and Data Integrity
+## Data Integrity and Safety

-- **Atomic Writes:** File updates use temporary files and atomic renames to prevent partial writes or file corruption on failure.
+* **Atomic Writes:** File updates use temporary files and atomic renames to prevent partial writes or file corruption on failure.
-- **Three-Way Merge:** Uses `diffy` to merge LLM changes with local modifications if a file was edited concurrently.
+* **Three-Way Merge:** Uses `diffy` to merge LLM changes with local modifications if a file was edited concurrently.
-- **Path Validation:** Restricts operations to the target project directory, blocking path traversal (`../`) or absolute paths outside the project root.
+* **Path Validation:** Restricts operations to the target project directory, blocking path traversal (`../`) or absolute paths outside the project root.
-- **Memory Bounded:** Implements explicit limits on file size reads and total content payloads to avoid high memory consumption.
+* **Memory Bounded:** Implements explicit limits on file size reads and total content payloads to avoid high memory consumption.

 ---